 • Must be MCOLES licensed and must be available to cover shifts as needed.

 Over the weekend of November 13th -15th, New Buffalo City Police Officers were notified of approximately seven (7) motor vehicles that had been broken into sometime between the hours of midnight and 3am on November 14th.

 The vehicles were located in various neighborhoods throughout the City.
 The vehicles were all left unlocked by owners, and it appears the suspect(s) took loose currency leaving behind most other valuables.
 It was reported that other vehicles had been ransacked, but nothing was reported to be missing.
 They wanted police to be aware of it.

 New Buffalo City Police are again reminding homeowners lock the doors to their vehicles, homes, and any out buildings on their properties, and to report any suspicious activity or people in your neighborhood to the New Buffalo City Police Department, at

 The New Buffalo City Police Department serves and protects the City of New Buffalo, which includes approximately 2.5 square miles, a year-round population of approximately 2,000 people, and a seasonal population, which is much larger.
 The department is made up of seven full-time officers, plus part-time, reserve, and seasonal officers.
-The Department supervises the City Beach lifeguards.

 Click here for a New Parents Guide to Gun Safety in the home.
 Please remember to lock firearms for the protection of all members of the household.